-Quick start using the CLI
+Quickstart using the CLI

 This short tutorial will show you how to create codehooks projects and spaces using the command line interface (CLI).
 Check out the concepts page for a more in-depth introduction.
-To use the Studio to create projects, check out this quickstart.

 Install the Codehooks command line interface (CLI), this lets you fully manage your projects from the command line.